 All English learners will be assessed annually with the state's English language proficiency (ELP) assessment - SD-ELP.
-In order for an English learner student to be deemed proficient on South Dakota's ELP assessment, he or she must achieve an overall composite score of 5.0 on the SD-ELP or score a 4.0 on the SD-ELP assessment and a score of 3 or 4 on the SD-ELA assessment
+In order for an English learner student to be deemed proficient on South Dakota's ELP assessment, he or she must achieve an overall composite score of 5.0 on the SD-ELP or score a 4.0 on the SD-ELP assessment and a score of 3 or 4 on the SD-ELA assessment.
+This includes students who take the SD-Alternate ELP.

-Students with the Most Severe Cognitive Disabilities:
+SD-Alternate ELP - Students with the Most Severe Cognitive Disabilities:

-Students in grades one through 12 with the most significant cognitive disabilities and who take alternate content assessments will be assessed for English language proficiency using the SD-ELP-Alt for ELLs.
-For more information on the SD- ELP-Alt for ELLs assessment, please see: https://www.wida.us/assessment/alternateaccess.aspx#about
+Students in grades Kindergarten through 12 with the most significant cognitive disabilities and who take alternate content assessments will be assessed for English language proficiency using the SD-ELP-Alt for ELLs.
+For more information on the SD-ELP-Alt for ELLs assessment, please see: https://wida.wisc.edu/assess/alt-access